Squarespace,

 Built for organizations, not for easy.

-Kristine Neil Studio clients tend to have a few things in common.
-They’re working with multiple stakeholders with real opinions, have content that has to survive a governance process, and have been through at least one bad redesign story they'd rather not repeat.
+Kristine Neil Studio clients are pretty easy to recognize.
+Multiple stakeholders with real opinions.
+Content that has to survive a review process.
+At least one bad redesign story they'd rather not repeat.

-They're regional and national organizations modernizing a web presence that's been embarrassing them quietly for years.
+They're regional and national organizations with a website that's been quietly embarrassing them for years.
 Comms directors who know their site isn't doing the work it should.
-Nonprofit leaders who need the whole operation to just - finally - function the way it’s supposed to.
+Nonprofit leaders who need the whole operation to just - finally - function the way it's supposed to.

 If any of this sounds familiar, you're in the right place.

-A significant part of the Studio's work is with organizations moving off WordPress - not because WordPress is wrong, but because the maintenance overhead, the developer dependency, and the CMS that nobody on the content team wants to touch have quietly become the real cost.
-Squarespace, built properly for organizational scale, tends to solve all three - and opens doors to marketing capabilities, revenue channels, and content possibilities that weren't available before.
+A lot of our work is with organizations moving off WordPress - not because WordPress is wrong, but because the maintenance overhead, the developer dependency, and the CMS that nobody on the content team wants to touch have quietly become the real cost.

 Already on Squarespace and just need it to actually work?
 Our approach handles that too.